 - Unacknowledged sources may result in disqualification.

-- Each entry form must include information that identifies the source: name of work, creator, type of work (usually music, sound, video, or image), and the URL where the source can be verified.
+- Each entry form must include a document that identifies the source: name of work, creator, type of work (usually music, sound, video, or image), and the URL where the source can be verified.

 No obligation or liability is assumed by TCEQ in connection with the contest.

 TCEQ owns all submitted videos.
 Winners and their parents or guardians agree to the use of the winners’ names and likenesses to promote the Take Care of Texas program and future video contests.

 Save, share, and print this simple, one-page checklist of Video Contest requirements to take with you as you work on your video!